planetbeing/touchfree/tiff/metasploit/README.txt

 In a Linux shell:

-wget http://localhost:8080/ipwn -O y.tiff
+wget http://localhost:8080/ipwn -O exploit.tiff
-wget http://localhost:4444/ -O payload2.bin
+wget http://localhost:4444/ -O payload.bin

-y.tiff is the resulting exploit tiff and payload2.bin is the packaged Payload.
+exploit.tiff is the resulting exploit tiff and payload.bin is the packaged Payload.
+The names are insignificant except that payload.bin is referenced in data/reverse_tcp/query.

+The instructions I gave are the same as the ones I used to set things up for hosting the exploit on Google Code.